mcereal/password_generator/README.md

 The user will be able to select options for password length, uppercase letters, lowercase letters, special character, and numbers.

-The user can generate as many passwords as desired an can change their selected options.
+The user can generate as many passwords as desired.

+The user can reset their choices and start over.